Parents guide to the NSW primary syllabuses

 New South Wales joined with the Australian Government and all other states and territories to develop an Australian curriculum.
-The Board of Studies, Teaching and Educational Standards NSW (BOSTES) developed new K–10 syllabuses for English, Mathematics, Science (incorporating Science and Technology K–6) and History that incorporate agreed Australian curriculum content.
+The Board of Studies, Teaching and Educational Standards NSW (BOSTES) developed new K–10 syllabuses for English, Mathematics, Science (incorporating Science and Technology K–6) and History and Geography that incorporate agreed Australian curriculum content.

 Kindergarten – Year 6

 Mathematics – optional to start teaching

 Science and Technology – optional to start teaching